 Pilot Study

-The determination of the median lethal dose (LD50) was carried out using a modification ofLorke’s method24as earlier described21.
+The determination of the median lethal dose (LD50) was carried out using a modification of Lorke’smethod24as earlier described21.
 A preliminary assessment was carried out using the proposed highest dose of 150 mg/kg, and its combination with Quinine, to determine the humane endpoint criteria22,25,26.

 Experimental Setup and Dosage Administration

 Administration was carried out via the intraperitoneal route for 3 days.
 Rats were randomly allocated into twelve groups consisting of 10 rats each (two controls and ten test groups).
 Group 1is the negative control in which 1 ml/kg 5% Tween 80 was administered.
-Group 2isthe positive control and was given Quinine standard regimen (20 mg/kg stat, followed by 10 mg/kg twice daily for the next two days).
+Group 2 isthe positive control and was given Quinine standard regimen (20 mg/kg stat, followed by 10 mg/kg twice daily for the next two days).
 Groups 3-7 were administered 12.5, 25, 50, 100, and 150mg/kg doses of the essential oil respectively.
 Groups 8 – 12 were co-administered with the above-graded doses of the essential oil and Quinine standard regimen.
 After the last administration, surviving animals were randomly divided into two sub-groups – Treated and Recovery.
-Treated sub-group was sacrificed 24 hours after the last administration, while the Recovery sub-group was sacrificed after 14days of a non-dosing recovery period.
+The treatedsub-group was sacrificed 24 hours after the last administration, while the Recovery sub-group was sacrificed after 14 daysof a non-dosing recovery period.

 Novelty Induced Behaviour Observation

-Novelty-induced behaviour of each animal which includes grooming, rearing, and locomotion; were assessed daily before administration using standard procedures20,27.
-For the recovery set, observational assessments were continued every other day of the 14 days of non-dosing recovery period.
+Novelty-induced behaviour of each animal which includes grooming, rearing, and locomotion; wasassessed daily before administration using standard procedures20,27.
+For the recovery set, observational assessments were continued every other day of the 14 days of the non-dosing recovery period.

 Weights and Weight Ratio Determination

 The body weight of each animal was assessed dailyand prior to sacrifice for both Treated and Recovery sub-groups.
 Relative body weights were calculated as the percentage of daily weights relative to the weight on day 0.
-Also, relative organ weights were calculated as the percentage of organ weight relative to the body weights on the day of sacrifice.
-The organ brain weight ratio is the ratio of organ weights relative to the weight of the brain in each animal.
+Also, relative organ weights were calculated as the percentage of organ weight relative to the body weighton the day of sacrifice.
+The organ-brain weight ratio is the ratio of organ weights relative to the weight of the brain in each animal.

 Sample Collection

 Animals were sacrificed via cervical dislocation.
 Blood was collected by cardiac puncture into K3 EDTA sample tubes for hematological and biochemical analysis.
-The brain, liver, and kidney were harvested,and weighed.
+The brain, liver, and kidney were harvestedand weighed.
 Randomly selected livers were prepared for homogenization and biochemical assessment.
 Other livers and kidneys were preserved in 10% formalin for histopathological assessment.

 Assessment of Hematological Indices